Best Skate Park in Every State

-Skateboarding was invented in the late 1940s and is more popular than ever today.
+Skateboarding started in the 1940s and is more popular than ever.
 There are over 11 million skateboarders in the United States and 85 million worldwide.

 Bottom line: This park has some cool features.
 They include a three-stair hubba (or ledge), an eight-stair handrail, and a skull bowl with real pool tile and pool coping.